Human Race (Three Days Grace song)

 "Human Race" is a song by Canadian rock band Three Days Grace.
 The song was released on March 23, 2015, as the third single from the band's fifth studio album Human.
+An alternative version, known as the "atmosphere version" of the song was released on the deluxe edition of Human.

 Background

 In an interview with Loudwire, guitarist Barry Stock mentioned that "Human Race" was written while the band was on tour.
 Stock believed the song's inspiration was from the noise and traffic he saw during a drive through Salt Lake City.
-The song was nominated for "Rock Song of the Year" at the Loudwire Music Awards in 2015.
+Drummer Neil Sanderson stated, "I remember somebody said, 'Where the hell is everybody going and why are they such in a rush?
+Don't you just get sick of running this race?
+The human race?'
+The song was born in that moment.
+We started writing it right away."
+A lyric video for the song was released on their YouTube channel on March 23, 2015.
+The song was nominated for Rock Song of the Year at the Loudwire Music Awards in 2015.